I want to go abroad for medical treatment

 What is your situation?

 You do not need permission for treatment in the Netherlands.
-You use the European Health Insurance Card (EHIC) that we sent you.
-If you do not have an EHIC yet, you can request one online.
+You can use the European Health Insurance Card (EHIC) that you received from us.
+Don't have an EHIC yet?
+Then request one online.

 What steps should I take?

-In some countries, your health insurance fund decides on your application.
-You'll get a message from your health insurance fund.
+In some countries, your health insurer decides on your request.
+They will notify you directly.
 This is the case if you live in the Greek part of Cyprus, or in Ireland, Spain, Portugal, Finland, Sweden, the United Kingdom or Norway.

-If you have permission for the treatment you will receive from us a document S2.
-You can show this document to the doctor or hospital abroad.
-They will know that they can settle the costs of your treatment with the Netherlands.
-They will treat you as if you were legally insured there.
+Have we reviewed your treatment in advance and are you eligible for reimbursement of the costs?
+Then you will receive a document S2 from us.
+Show this document to the doctor or hospital abroad.
+They will then know that they can settle the costs of your treatment with the local health insurer.

 What treatment will I be reimbursed?